josh-works/intermediaterubycom/_pages/matt-swanson-jekyll-bug-p1.md

 > I didn't look up what this regex does...

-He has some guesses about portions of the RegEx, but he still _doesn't need to know it in detail_.
+He has some guesses about portions of the Regular Expression, but he still _doesn't need to know it in detail_.